 Lindsay Durkin, BA

-Lindsay Durkin is a Clinical Research Associate I. She provides study coordination for multiple projects in the lab.
+Lindsay Durkin is a Clinical Research Associate II and provides study coordination for several projects in the lab.
 She received her BA in psychology from Gonzaga University in 2012.
-Her previous research experience includes implementing a walking program for children in low-income and racial minority groups to promote physical activity.
-Since joining Seattle Children’s Research Institute, she has worked on various projects focused on the treatment of pediatric chronic pain, promotion of public health, and improvement of care transitions.
+Since joining Seattle Children’s Research Institute in 2013, Lindsay has worked on a variety of projects studying pediatric physical activity, quality of care, sleep disturbances, concussion, and chronic and acute pain conditions.